radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 7. Click NEXT.
 8. Select the User object from the schema and click **SELECT**.
-9. Repeat steps 4-8 in this section with a label level named `ou=Groups` with a content node based on the group object from the default-okta schema is mounted.
+9. Repeat steps 4-8 in this section with a label level named `ou=Groups` where a content node based on the group object from the default-okta schema is mounted.
 The virtual view should look as shown below.

 ![Final View](Media/okta-view.jpg)